mmnowak/zesthouse/README.md

 1. Open the Github repository at [https://github.com/mmnowak/zesthouse](https://github.com/mmnowak/zesthouse)
 2. Click on the Code button;
 3. Choose to clone using either HTTPS, SSH, or Github CLI and click the copy button to copy the link address;
-4. In a code editor, change the current working directory to location desired for the cloned directory;
+4. In a code editor, change the current working directory to the location desired for the cloned directory;
 5. Type 'git clone' into the terminal and paste the link address copied earlier;
 6. Press enter to create a local clone.

 ##  Acknowledgments

-If someone helped you out during your project, you can acknowledge them here!
-For example someone may have taken the time to help you on slack with a problem.
-Pop a little thank you here with a note of what they helped you with (I like to try and link back to their GitHub or Linked In account too).
-This is also a great place to thank your mentor and tutor support if you used them.
+I would like to express my gratitude to:
+* My mentor, Mo Shami, for his guidance, support and advice;
+* My peers and alumni on the Code Institute Slack who took the time to review my page and provide their feedback.